 Since 1993, BU Law has provided financial support to our alumni in order to relieve some of the burden of making monthly payments.
 Since October 2010, this assistance has been provided in the form of a forgivable loan.

-Under the terms of the current program, graduates are eligible to apply for assistance for up to ten years after graduation, though preference is given to more recent graduates.
-Applications are submitted to the Law Financial Aid Office and reviewed by the Loan Repayment Assistance Committee, who considers several criteria, including the ratio of salary to aggregate debt, year of graduation, spousal income and educational loans (if any), dependent responsibility, and any special circumstances affecting the applicant’s ability to repay outstanding debt.
+Under the terms of the current program, graduates are eligible to apply for assistance for up to ten years after graduation.
+Applications are submitted to the Law Financial Aid Office and reviewed by the Loan Repayment Assistance Committee, who considers several criteria, including the ratio of salary to aggregate debt, spousal income and educational loans (if any), dependent responsibility, and any special circumstances affecting the applicant’s ability to repay outstanding debt.

 The Committee also considers the nature of the public service activity, the organization’s history, and its viability when deciding how to allocate the funds available.